trolster/urcli/.github/CONTRIBUTING.md

 0. [Community](#community)

 ## Found a bug?
 Please don't hesitate to open an [issue](https://github.com/trolster/ur-cli/issues).
-We'll need to know the following:

-* Version of Node
-* Version of `urcli`
-* Platform you're running on (macOS, SunOS, Linux, Windows)
-* If you are getting any error messages, please include them as well
+Just fill out the required information and we'll discuss from there.

 ## Types of contributions we're looking for
 First and foremost, this software is supposed to be easy to set up and use.
 Your first contribution might be starting a new conversation, or adding to an existing conversation, around making things easier to understand and/or easier to use.
 You can do so under [Issues](https://github.com/trolster/ur-cli/issues).

 There are also many ways you can directly contribute to the cli (in descending order of need):

-* Writing tests.
 * Add examples to the documentation that help people understand how to use the cli and how to contribute.
 * Revise language to be more approachable and friendly.
 * Translate docs into other languages.